swang737/Backtesting-Platform/README.md

 **WIP:**
 - Vector ARIMA modelling
 - Strategy module
+- Add to topCorr so that topCorr pairs are also produced (in general)

 **Locally updated (not on repo):**
-- Changed stepTime to have option to return full price history
+- Changed stepTime to have option to return full price history (docs updated)
-- plotPrices
+- plotPrices (docs updated)
-- Added seasonality to ARIMA on EDA
+- Added seasonality to ARIMA on EDA (docs updated)
+- topCorr method to EDA (docs updated)

 ## DataLoader
 Stock data manipulator.
 DataLoader takes in a 2D array of prices per day that is (time x prices).